Our Commitment to Diversity and Inclusion

-The Ninth District of the Federal Reserve Bank is committed to providing a work environment where diversity is embraced and all employees are respected and valued.
+As an organization, we are committed to providing a work environment where inclusion is fostered and all employees are respected and valued.
 We believe that by recognizing, respecting, and valuing the uniqueness of our workforce and providing development opportunities for all, we can effectively apply all of our talents, skills, and experiences to contribute to achieving the goals of the organization.

 Our Commitment in Action

-The Ninth District strives to provide a work environment where diversity is embraced and all employees are respected and valued.
 We promote open lines of communication among all levels of management and employees.
-To put our commitment to diversity in action, we utilize the following systems, structure, and initiatives to cultivate an organization where employees have the opportunity to thrive.
+To put our commitment to inclusion in action, we utilize a number of initiatives to cultivate an organization where employees have the opportunity to thrive, including:

 - Employee Diversity Action Council